nickbrandt/GitLab/doc/user/group/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/issues/7297) in
 [GitLab Premium](https://about.gitlab.com/pricing/) 12.2.

-To make sure only people from within your organization can access particular resources, you have the option to restrict access to groups and their underlying projects, issues, etc, by allowing only users with emails in particular domain to be added to the group.
+You can restrict access to groups and their underlying projects by allowing only users with email addresses in particular domains to be added to the group.

 Add whitelisted email domain and users with emails from different domains won't be allowed to be added to this group.

-There are domains that cannot be added to this restrictions - the most popular public email domains, such as:
+Some domains cannot be restricted.
+These are the most popular public email domains, such as:

 - `gmail.com`
 - `yahoo.com`